dj-urg/data-mirroring-overview/README.md

 # Data Mirroring (in progress)

 Welcome to Data Mirroring, an open-source initiative designed to help users reflect on their social media usage through the power of data visualization.
-By providing a "mirror" to your digital behaviors, this project aims to promote awareness, understanding, and thoughtful engagement with social media platforms.
+By directing a "mirror" towards our digital behaviors, this project aims to promote reflexive and reflective awareness, understanding, and thoughtful engagement with social media platforms.

 ## Overview

-Data Mirroring is a methodology developed by Daniel Jurg, Sarah Vis, and Ike Picone at the University of Brussels.
+Data Mirroring is a methodology being developed by Daniel Jurg, Sarah Vis, and Ike Picone at the University of Brussels.
 This GitHub repository presents a variety of applications developed for 'small-scale data donations'.
-The purpose is to transform Data Download Packages (DDP) provided by social media companies, specifically TikTok and Instagram, into more manageable formats that can be analyzed with spreadsheet software.
-Our project is specifically designed to work in conjunction with the 4CAT: Capture and Analysis Toolkit, where the actual analysis takes place.
+The purpose is to allow researchers and social media users to transform so-called Data Download Packages (DDP) provided by social media companies, specifically TikTok and Instagram, into more manageable formats that can be analyzed with spreadsheet software.
+Moreover, these conversion tools aim to give power to data donors to exactly see and understand the data that is being donated and strips this data of much personal information.
+This GitHub repository presents a variety of applications developed for 'small-scale data donations'.
+Our project is specifically designed to work in conjunction with the 4CAT: Capture and Analysis Toolkit, where the actual analysis of social media data takes place.
 4CAT is also an open-source application that can be cloned from GitHub and run locally or on a cloud server.
 For more information, visit the [4CAT GitHub repository](https://github.com/digitalmethodsinitiative/4cat).

 ## Applications